 I've always been making things, my mum was the person who encouraged this.
 We would look at things to buy in craft shops, and the reply would always be the same 'we could make that'.
 Whether we actually did was a different matter!
 There's something so totally satisfying about creating something from scratch, and pottery is the ultimate experience of this - making something essentially out of earth!

-I took up pottery again as a hobby in the 1990's in London, after completing my Photography Arts degree.
-I work in welfare advice, and then trained to be a Counsellor & Psychotherapist, which I enjoyed for 20 years.
+I took up pottery again as a hobby in the 1990's in London after completing my Photography Arts degree.
+I had worked in welfare advice, and then trained to be a Counsellor & Psychotherapist, which I enjoyed for 20 years.

-My inspiration and influences are varied from the British Studio Pottery tradition, infused with other current ceramics works to my mum bringing home her pots from night class.
+My inspiration and influences are varied; British Studio Pottery tradition and using the Mishima technique, to a love of the home and my mum bringing home her pots from night class.
 I've being experimenting with textural surfaces and glazes.
 I'm aiming towards a more relaxed process in my making, away from perfectionism towards embracing the beauty of the perfectly imperfect!

-To visit my online shop please click here shop (external site)
+To visit my online shop please click here shop (external site Etsy)

 Please enjoy my web site, thank you for your interest in my work and if you'd like to know more please do contact me.